 When Croats need something quick, simple, and easy for breakfast, they go for oatmeal.

 Oatmeal is quite a popular dish in the world, and in Croatia, it is prepared with boiling water and fruit, sometimes with yogurt and nuts too.
-The exact recipe and ingredients greatly depend on the individual preferences.
+The exact recipe and ingredients greatly depend on individual preferences.

 Today, life is quite quick, and everyone rushes everywhere.
 Due to that, the breakfast needed to be adjusted to those conditions, so the Croats found the best and most convenient solution – pastries.